easysoa/EasySOA/easysoa-registry/easysoa-registry-api/README.md

 ## Description

-This bundle contains common resources used by the service registry, but is also intended to be used as a Java library for remote clients.
+This project contains common resources used by the service registry, but is also intended to be used as a Java library for remote clients.
 It contains:

 * The definition of all custom document types ;
 * A basic way to access the EasySOA Discovery API, in order to register applications (_Appli Impl._), api (_ServiceAPI_) & services (_Service_ doctype).